Our Verdict

 Common questions about this comparison

-The Bambu Lab P1S supports multi-color and multi-material printing, though it requires a separate AMS unit.
-The Flashforge AD5M Pro does not currently offer multi-color printing functionality, limiting it to single-color prints per job.
+The Bambu Lab P1S supports multi-color printing when paired with a separately purchased AMS unit.
+The FLASHFORGE AD5M Pro does not offer multi-color printing capabilities.

 Explore Other Categories